telerik/blazor-docs/components/numerictextbox/overview.md

 The Blazor Numeric TextBox allows you to define your desired custom format through the `Format` parameter, for example:

->caption Using custom format strings with the Blazor NumericTextBox
+>caption Using custom format strings with the Blazor Numeric TextBox

 ````CSHTML
 @Weight